AnilKumarTeegala/GotoMeeting-Attendance-using-Python-Program/README.md

 1. After update the file paths of your original student in`.csv` and GoToMeeting attendance in `.xls` format and update the file name of the output file as your wish final output sheet will be generated in the cloned directory

 Hope it will help you🙂

+If it works for you click on ⭐ on top of repo